deploring/COS80007-Assignment-1/readme.txt

 	MVC also reduces the amount of coupling between methods.

-	Modifications can be made much more easily with MVC, because responsibilities of the application are seperated, so changes in one view, model or controller, will not adversively affect other components.
+	Modifications can be made much more easily with MVC, because responsibilities of the application are separated, so changes in one view, model or controller, will not adversely affect other components.
 This also allows multiple people to work on the same project, at the same time.